 “Leaks the info?
 What info?
 Who does he leak it to?”

 “Development applications, open space acquisition proposals.
 Stuff the slow-growth people would want to get a jump on.
 Cody likes to stir things up.
-Anyway, several weeks ago he told me the Boulder County Sheriff showed up at his mom’s office and was talking to Commissioner Brandt about a bunch of Kansas officials some guys from Kansas wanting to have a meeting.”
+Anyway, he told me the Boulder County sheriff showed up at his mom’s office several weeks ago and was talking to Commissioner Brandt about a bunch of Kansas officials wanting to have a meeting.”

 “What’s this got to do with me?”

 “Well, at first Cody’s mom didn’t think much of it.
-Then yesterday, Commissioner Brandt told her to put together a bunch of packets about marijuana laws and have them ready for a meeting tomorrow afternoon.
-That’s when she realized what was going on and that there could only be one reason people in the Kansas government would make a special trip to Boulder County instead of the Attorney General’s office in Denver.”
+Then, yesterday, Commissioner Brandt told her to put together a bunch of packets about marijuana laws and have them ready for a meeting tomorrow afternoon.”

 Buddy folded his arms, stared into the asphalt.
 “I guess I should be flattered you think this has anything to do with me.
 I mean, lots of people predicted neighboring states wouldn’t sit still after Colorado flung open the gates of hell and released the cannabis hound.”